 --Vulcan Challenge - Craigen Anderson and Calvin Kotval;

 --Most Creative Programming Solution - Nate Hannack;

---Best Science and Engineering Journal - Julian Davis and Blake Johnson.
+--Best Science and Engineering Journal - Julian Davis.